gruntwork-io/helm-kubernetes-services/examples/k8s-service-nginx/README.md

 queenly-liger    1               Sat Feb 16 11:36:01 2019        DEPLOYED        k8s-service-0.0.1-replace                       default
 ```

-Once you have the release name, you can use the `helm delete` command to delete a release and undeploy all the
+Once you have the release name, you can use the `helm uninstall` command to delete a release and undeploy all the
 associated resources:

 ```
-$ helm delete queenly-liger
-release "queenly-liger" deleted
+$ helm uninstall queenly-liger release "queenly-liger" deleted
 ```